Skip to content

 The rules described in this section do not apply to buy-to-let properties.
 If you own one or more buy-to-let properties and you are considering entering into an IVA, contact us for advice.

-However, if your IVA follows the IVA protocol there is some protection.
+If your IVA follows the IVA protocol, there is some protection around how equity is treated.
 See the section IVA protocol and your home.

 IVA protocol and your home